Analog similarity: best climate analogs within a geographic envelope

 A positive integer.

 "auto"(the default): Automatically tune the index resolution by optimizing compute time on a subsample of focal points.
 If focal has relatively few rows, auto-tuning is skipped and a default resolution of 16 is used.
+Auto-tuning is not supported whendownsample < 1, because the speed-optimal resolution can sometimes result in higher uncertainty of stat results under downsampling.
+In that case setindex_resexplicitly; finer values (e.g. 32) generally give better accuracy at the possible cost of query speed.

 Ignored if

-poolis ananalog_index(uses index's resolution).- n_threads
+poolis ananalog_index(uses index's resolution).- cell_area_weight

 Optional integer number of threads to use for the computation.
 If